-- Students will be required to be able to swim 200m, (4 Laps), in under 5 mins to participate in this - Full support for learners i.e. boards, wetsuits, transport and coaching will be provided.
-Students may use their own equipment. - All students will have to pay \$270, as all students will have access to surf school equipment, receive coaching, and use transport. - On occasion, students may need to provide a payment for bus hire when the company bus is unavailable.
+- Students will be required to be able to swim 200m, (4 Laps), in under 5 mins to participate in this - Full support for learners i.e. boards, wetsuits and transport will be provided.
+Students may use their own equipment. - Course fee of \$270 provides all students will access to surf school equipment and transport to surf locations.